What You Need to Know About Patient Responsibility Payments

 2. Consider Automated Payments

-This helps fill the financial gaps that typically riddle the RCM cycle by making patient responsibility payments easy.
-Automated payments also eliminate manual workflow, facilitate front-end patient financial conversations, and ensure payment is received in a matter of days (not months).
+This helps fill the financial gaps that typically riddle the revenue management cycle by making patient responsibility payments easy.
+Automated payments also eliminate manual workflow, facilitate front-end patient financial conversations and ensure payment is received in a matter of days – not months.

 As an added bonus, automated payments eliminate the paper statement, which is good for the environment and good for your busy staff.